akkadotnet/akka.net/docs/articles/streams/builtinstages.md

 Integration with Reactive Streams, wraps a ``Reactive.Streams.ISubscriber`` as a sink

-## Additional Sink and Source converters
+## Additional Sink and Source Converters

 Sources and sinks for integrating with ``System.IO.Stream`` can be found on ``StreamConverters``.
 As they are blocking APIs the implementations of these stages are run on a separate